 Our Overviews have been created as a rolling programme to cater for our mixed year-group classes.
 Teachers will use these to plan for a wide range of abilities and to develop skills at different levels even within the same topic.

 We have developed our own format to share with others in order to explain our medium term planning for a particular subject or group of lessons.
 However, individual staff members are also free to plan in the way that best suits their teaching style, experience and needs.
 Many members of staff like to create mind-maps showing how particular subjects will join together and then furnish these with detail during short term planning whilst others prefer to block lessons on a timetable.

 Owing to the key focus on ‘Assessment for Learning’ and a personalised approach, detailed planning, far in advance is not recommended.
 Staff will need to adapt their planning to suit the needs of their class: to ensure all pupils are effectively challenged and/or able to complete work independently.
 A flexible approach allows for lessons to be pupil-led and therefore more effective.

 From September 2017, we agreed taught most subjects would be taught in subject blocks to allow for progression and ease of planning.
-Pupils might complete several weeks of history, followed by several weks of Science for example.
+Pupils might complete several weeks of History, followed by several weeks of Science for example.

-For example, Year 5 and 6 pupils might read ‘Wolf Brother’ by M Paver.
+For example, Key Stage Two, pupils might read ‘Wolf Brother’ by M Paver.
 They will use this text to develop their comprehension skills, to write in character, to write diaries, and to write in other forms such as playscripts, brochures and fact files.
 Often these texts are linked to the class science, history or geography topic.

 All of our pupils engage in Guided Reading tasks.
 Groups of children working at a similar level work through a particular text as a group, Individuals and with a teacher.
 Guided Reading books are chosen through the year to support the development of reading skills and tasks are chosen to encourage independent thought and analysis.